OfficeDev/office-js-docs-pr/docs/overview/general-guidance.md

 ---
 layout: LandingPage
 ms.topic: landing-page
-title: General guidance for Office Add-ins
+title: Core concepts for Office Add-ins
 description: Information that applies to all Office Add-ins. ms.date: 11/15/2019
 localization_priority: Priority
 ---

-# General guidance
+# Core concepts

 All Office Add-ins are built upon the Office Add-ins platform and share a common framework through which certain capabilities can be implemented.
 Learn foundational information about the Office Add-ins platform and Office JavaScript APIs, and concepts that are relevant to designing, developing, testing, and publishing any Office Add-in.